tupartan/aoc23/README.md

 ## Day 6
 ### Still brute forcing
 Day 5 part 2 has not finished its run.
 So naturally I ignored that problem and moved on.
 Day 6 had the same vibes as day 5; first part was pretty straight forward and easy to do and second part gave an impression that here we go with brute forcing again.
 I was pretty shocked that part 2 brute forced itself in mere seconds.
 So as the day 6 is finished, I need to revisit day 5 and try to read posts and hints about effective solutions and try it myself.
 Let's see...

+## Day 7
+### Testing testing
+Day after day 7 - it was straight forward and itself easy to code.
+What is coming apparent, besides thinking from performance point-of-view, is to approach these puzzles form testing pow.
+Most of the times the test input given is not enoght to cover all the cases so it will take some time to debug and find bugs in one's code.
+Reddit community has helped with that, but how about implementing that in one's ways of coding.